 The Sovereign is located at 5301 North Tarrant Parkway, Fort Worth, Texas, and is now leasing.

 Purchase of 17 South Apartments positions West Shore in the heart of West Ashley

-September 9, 2021 — West Shore LLC, a multifamily real estate investment firm, has purchased 17 South Apartments in Charleston, South Carolina.
+September 9, 2021 — West Shore, a multifamily real estate investment firm, has purchased 17 South Apartments in Charleston, South Carolina.
 Ramping up a strategic expansion effort, 17 South Apartments is the firm’s first investment in Charleston and its fifth in South Carolina.
 West Shore’s owns and operates a diversified national multifamily portfolio of over 10,700 units throughout the United States.

 “We are excited to enter the Charleston market with 17 South Apartments,” said Steven P. Rosenthal, Chairman of West Shore.
 “This deal is emblematic of our strategy of acquiring high-quality assets in dynamic markets.
 Charleston has rent growth, an energetic economy, and strong employment opportunities, setting 17 South Apartments up for long-term success.”